Automate Flash Cards Creation for Language Learning with Python

 These cards can be used to practise your…

-- Pronunciation using the phonetics transcription
+• Pronunciation using the phonetic transcription

-Apply the process presented in the visual above and I promise you will see improvements in your language mastery with the help of python!
+Apply the process presented in the visual above, and I promise you will see improvements in your language mastery with the help of Python!

 About Me

-Let’s connect on Linkedin and Twitter, I am a Supply Chain Engineer that is using data analytics to improve logistics operations and reduce costs.
+Let’s connect on LinkedIn and Twitter.
+I am a Supply Chain Engineer who is using data analytics to improve logistics operations and reduce costs.